-With multiple interconnected moving parts, your organization needs to have the ability to manage the hiring and training of new staff, comply with the latest building codes, and update or renew equipment simultaneously among other essential tasks.
+With multiple interconnected moving parts, your organization needs to have the ability to manage the hiring and training of new staff, comply with location-specific import/export regulations, and update or renew equipment simultaneously among other essential tasks.
 Delays, setbacks, and unforeseeable problems are commonplace with such large-scale multicomponent operations.

-Despite these challenges, plant relocation can present numerous advantages — lower labor costs, tax benefits, government incentive programs, improvement processes with minimal disruption, and access to new markets, among others.
-These advantages can make the whole endeavor worth all the time, expense, and effort.
+Despite potential pitfalls and challenges to plant relocation, plant relocation can present numerous advantages — lower labor costs, tax benefits, government incentive programs, improvement processes with minimal disruption, and access to new markets, among others.
+These advantages can make the whole endeavour worth all the time, expense, and effort.

 9 Steps for a Successful Manufacturing Plant Relocation